onepointconsulting/aws-s3-client/README.md

 data\*.txt --target-folder folder_test_gil

 USAGE:
-    aws_client.exe [OPTIONS] --region <REGION> --bucket <BUCKET> --mode <MODE>
+    aws_client.exe [OPTIONS] --region <REGION> --mode <MODE>

-    -t, --target-folder <TARGET_FOLDER>
-            The key prefix in S3 (something like the target folder) This is also the target folder for download

-        --target-key <TARGET_KEY>
-            Target key for copy or move operations
 OPTIONS:
     -a, --asc <ASC>
-            Used to sort either in ascending or descending order
+            Used to sort either in ascending or descending order for all operations that list files on S3

     -b, --bucket <BUCKET>
             The bucket in S3

+    -f, --flatten
+            Used to upload files to a flat or otherwise recursive structure

     -g, --glob-pattern <*>
             The glob pattern used to list files, e.g. *.zip or /media/**/*.csv to be uploaded